Our Revolution: Post-2016 political activism

+Israel/Palestine advocacy

+The group is critical of U.S. Israel policy on the grounds that "Israel's genocidal attacks against the civilian population of Gaza have killed over 40,000 Palestinians" and that "Of the over 40,000 Gazans who have been killed, two-thirds are women and children."
+Its fundraising site reads, "No more U.S. funding for Netanyahu's brutal war."

 Summer for Progress

-Several progressive organizations, including Fight for 15, Justice Democrats, Democratic Socialists of America, National Nurses United, Working Families Party, and Brand New Congress, announced in July 2017 a push to encourage House Democrats to sign on to a #PeoplesPlatform, which consists of supporting "eight bills currently in the House of Representatives that will address the concerns of everyday Americans."
+In July 2017, several progressive organizations, including Fight for 15, Justice Democrats, Democratic Socialists of America, National Nurses United, Working Families Party, and Brand New Congress announced a push to encourage House Democrats to sign on to a #PeoplesPlatform to support "eight bills currently in the House of Representatives that will address the concerns of everyday Americans."
 These eight bills and the topics they address are: